-The Croucher Foundation is a private endowment set up in 1979 and permanently domiciled in Hong Kong, with the objective of promoting excellence in natural sciences, technology and medicine in Hong Kong.
-One of the Foundation’s regular funding initiatives is to provide financial support for promising young people in Hong Kong to pursue scientific research at postdoctoral and doctoral levels.
+The Croucher Foundation is a private endowment set up in 1979 and permanently domiciled in Hong Kong, with the objective of promoting excellence in the natural sciences, technology and medicine in Hong Kong.
+One of the Foundation’s regular funding initiatives is to provide financial support for promising young people in Hong Kong who are looking to pursue scientific research at postdoctoral and doctoral levels.

 These awards are intended for those engaged in full-time study leading to a PhD degree.

-Applicants must have obtained First Class Honours in their first degree.
-Otherwise they will be expected to be able to receive substantively an MPhil degree by September 2016 to become eligible (MPhil transfer to doctoral candidature is not considered as equivalent).
+Applicants must have obtained First Class Honours or equivalent qualifications in their first degree.
+Otherwise they will be expected to be able to receive substantively a higher degree (e.g. MSc or MPhil degree) by September 2023 to become eligible (MPhil transfer to doctoral candidature is not considered as equivalent).

-Students in their final year of first degree studies may also apply, but any offer of award will be conditional on their obtaining First Class Honours upon their graduation by July 2016.
+Students in their final year of first degree studies may also apply, but any offer of award will be conditional on their obtaining First Class Honours or equivalent qualifications upon their graduation by July 2023.

 Value of the award

 - an annual maintenance allowance which is set at USD30,300 per annum;